revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 </details>

-4.What are the benifit of using Objects?
+4.What are the benifits of using Objects?

 <details><summary>Show Answer</summary>
 	<b>Ans:</b>